MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/routing-workstream-queues.md

 ## Work classification rules

-Work classification rules are rules to update work item attributes.
-Typically, rules are written in the format of "if defined condition satisfies, then set the output attributes to certain values," but can also be generated through machine learning models.
+Work classification rules let you update work item attributes.
+Typically, rules are written in the format of "if defined condition satisfies, then set the output attributes to certain values," but can also be surfaced through machine learning models.
 They are optional and can be used to add additional information to the incoming work items that are then used for more precise routing and assignment.

-Work classification rules can be written using the manual declarative decision list way or by using machine learning models.
+Work classification rules can be written by using the manual declarative decision list or by using machine learning models.

 ### Manual classification rules